- YMCA Your Move programme

 - Contact us

 If you want to get your kids out of the house and learn about being healthy, then the YMCA’s Your Move Kids programme might be what you are looking for.
 The programme gives children age 4 – 13 the chance to take part in fun games and activities, and learn about healthy food choices.
 There’s also a Your Move Teens programme designed to support teenagers to manage their weight whilst encouraging them to make healthier choices.
-These free 12 week programmes are available through a self- referral system which you can access on the YMCA Your Move website.
+Find out more about these 12 week programmes at YMCA Your Move website.

 We are proud to sponsor the TrySport scheme that is delivered here in Wyre by Fleetwood Town Community Trust and Fylde Coast YMCA.
 The programme gives young people the chance to get involved in lots of different types of sport.
 It’s a great way of making new friends, trying something new and gaining some sports specific skills, and of course having fun!
 There’s a really wide variety of sports to have a go at from running to street dance, ten pin bowling to table tennis plus loads more.
 Find out what’s available and download this year’s programme on our TrySports page.